25

 2

 • Hi Thomas, welcome to BH-Stack Exchange, we are glad you are here.
 Please be sure to take the site tour and read our code of conduct. try to edit and improve your answer and use scripture to prove your point please, Thanks!
-Oct 26, 2021 at 7:46
+Commented Oct 26, 2021 at 7:46

 • As it’s currently written, your answer is unclear.
 Please edit to add additional details that will help others understand how this addresses the question asked.
 You can find more information on how to write good answers in the help center.